Advertising Trends to Pay Attention To

-For the past six months, digital advertisers have been busy implementing marketing strategies in accordance with trends that looked promising around this time last year.
-And now that we are at the halfway point of 2018, it is time to begin this cycle anew.
+For the past six months, Facebook digital advertisers have been busy implementing marketing strategies by trends that looked promising around this time last year.
+Now that we’re in Q4 of 2019, it’s time to look at the 2020 cycle.

 While the trends of yesteryear won’t start losing relevance just yet, a slew of new ones is already on the horizon.
 Since marketing is in a constant state of flux due to technological developments, shifts in consumer opinion, or the introduction of the new legislature, staying on top of trends is par for the course for everyone involved in the field.

 Over the past several years, AI-based technologies have slowly been making their way from R&D labs into the mainstream.
-Enterprise-level AI solutions, as well as consumer-grade AI products, are becoming more widely available, and as a result, they are seeing increased use in multiple industries, including marketing.
+Enterprise-level AI solutions, as well as consumer-grade AI products, are becoming more widely available, and as a result, they see increased use in multiple industries, including marketing.

 In terms of advertising, what AI brings to the table is smart automation.
 As marketing is becoming more data-driven, there is a rise in demand for systems that can process vast quantities of information in real-time, and then act on the results without needing additional oversight.
 Since AIs are better equipped than humans to handle these tasks by design, marketing agencies are starting to make more use of them in their day to day operations.